-- DNR customer service centers, with the exception of Baraga, Bay City and Marquette, sell Recreation Passports via cash or check (no credit/debit).
+- DNR customer service centers, with the exception of Baraga and Bay City, sell Recreation Passports via cash or check (no credit/debit).

 - Self-registration envelopes and fee pipes are available at many state parks, boating access sites and state forest campgrounds.

 As of March 1, 2023, the Recreation Passport increased by a dollar due to a statutory provision to adjust the fee based upon the Consumer Price Index.
-This fee structure ensures that rates are keeping pace with the economy.
-This is the first increase in three years.
-Read more.
+This fee structure ensures that rates are keeping pace with the economy and is the first increase in three years.
+Read press release.

 - Annual: $39